pi3d/pi3d.github.com/html/_sources/FAQ.txt

       Loading from a pickle file is significantly faster than parsing a wavefront obj file but (because of the less efficient image compression) the disk space used will be much higher.

+#.
+How to have lots of rapidly changing text on the screen (such as location
+    game-status readouts etc) whithout having to create new String objects all the time (with associated processor load)

+      This can be done using the String.quick_change() method.
+NB at the moment only in the develop branch.

+      When you first create the string you need to make it big enough to fit in any additional characters you may send to quick_change() subsequently.
+At the moment it doesn't cope with multi-line Strings.

+      There is an example in pi3d_demos/ForestQuickNumbers.py (at the moment only in develop branch)

 .. _ReadMe: http://pi3d.github.com/html/index.html